MicrosoftDocs/azure-devops-docs/docs/pipelines/agents/agents.md

 > [!TIP]
 >
-> After you install new software on a agent, you must restart the agent for the new capability to show up.
+> After you install new software on a self-hosted agent, you must restart the agent for the new capability to show up.

 <h2 id="communication">Communication</h2>